FESTIVALCOINDEV/festival-2.0-v7-wallet/README.md

 Connecting the daemon to a blockchain
-To connect to the daemon to existing blockchain, just start forknoted with the corresponding configuration file.
+To connect to the daemon to existing blockchain, just start festivald.

-$ ./forknoted or click on festivald.exe
+$ ./festivald (terminal) or click on festivald.exe